SimonScholz/simonscholz.github.io/content/tutorials/ocr-tess4j-tesseract-ubuntu/index.md

 created: '2023-11-28'
 updated: '2023-11-28'
 title: 'Doing ocr using Tess4J on Ubuntu'
-description: 'This tutorial shows how to do ocr using Tess4J on Ubuntu'
+description: 'This tutorial shows how to read text from images with ocr using Tess4J on Ubuntu'
 author: 'Simon Scholz'
 tags:
   [